manasvityagi/IoT_Dashboard/Journal.md

 |  Exception Type: | InvalidCacheBackendError                                     |
 | ---------------: | ------------------------------------------------------------ |
 | Exception Value: | `Could not find backend 'django_redis.cache.RedisCache': No module named 'django_redis'` |

+not really misleading, but the rest of therror is, I just forgot to put pip freeze > req.....txt.
+Which created problem on heroku

+heroku run python manage.py migrate       || Saved a of of time

 ## Journal entry  template